sunnyjaycer/sf-ethglobal-guides/Money Streaming In Solidity/submission.md

 **Head to the Deploy tab and deploy the contract with the following parameters:**

-You can find these addresses in our docs [here](https://docs.superfluid.finance/superfluid/developers/networks#test-networks).

-The address of the Superfluid Host contract on Goerli Testnet

-`_HOST` - 0x22ff293e14F1EC3A09B137e9e06084AFd63adDF9
+`_DAIX` - 0xF2d68898557cCb2Cf4C10c3Ef2B034b2a69DAD00

-The address of fDAIx (the wrapper Super Token for a free mintable fDAI token) on Goerli Testnet
+The address of fDAIx (the wrapper Super Token for a free mintable fDAI token) on Mumbai Testnet.
+You can other addresses in our docs [here](https://docs.superfluid.finance/superfluid/developers/networks#test-networks).

-`_GOERLIDAIX` - 0xF2d68898557cCb2Cf4C10c3Ef2B034b2a69DAD00

 ![deploy](./assets/deploy.png)